Inventory: The value of all stored goods and merchandise

 Locked stock

 All inventories that have not yet undergone quality control or other internal processes are grouped together in blocked stock.
-Only after release they go into free stock.
+They are only transferred to the free stock after release.

 Free stock

-All supplies that are neither reserved nor blocked fall into this category.
-Such goods do not necessarily have to be "available"; what is meant is, among other things, goods that have just been transported or are otherwise tradable.
+All stocks that are neither reserved nor blocked fall into this category.
+Such goods do not necessarily have to be "available"; this includes goods that have just been transported or are otherwise tradable.